webcoyote/mcp-server-motherduck/README.md

    ```

 If you don't specify a database path but have set the `motherduck_token` environment variable, the server will automatically connect to the default MotherDuck database (`md:`).

+### Environment Variables

+The server uses the following environment variables:

+- `motherduck_token`: Your MotherDuck authentication token (can also be passed via `--token` parameter)
+- `HOME`: Directory used by DuckDB for file operations (if not set, a temporary directory will be created automatically)

 ## Troubleshooting